It's been a concern for a while now: can the COVID vaccine delay your period?

 How do COVID booster shots affect your period?

-Although there hasn't been a direct link to how booster shots affect menstrual cycles, the CDC (opens in new tab) reported that the side effects were similar to the two-shot or single-dose primary series.
+Although there hasn't been a direct link to how booster shots in particular affect menstrual cycles, the CDC (opens in new tab) reported that the side effects were similar to the two-shot or single-dose primary series of vaccines.

 Most people have experienced mild side effects such as fever, headache, fatigue and pain at the injection site, per the findings.
 Should you have concerns about your period after receiving the booster shot, do contact a medical professional.